-Dear friends and faithful of Holy Cross,
+Dear faithful of Holy Cross,

 Glory to Jesus Christ!

 “Let us bear one another’s burdens and so fulfill the law of Christ” -Galatians 6:2

 As per the Archbishop’s request that we continue to follow the reasonable directives of the local civil authority and Forsyth County mandating that masks be required at indoor gatherings, beginning August 21st we will be requiring masks to be worn indoors except while eating or drinking.